 I also have a passion for liturgy (worship & music).
 In my personal preferences, I tend to lean in the direction of so called “traditional” worship, but I also appreciate more “campy” worship when the context calls for it.
 Ultimately, our main focus must be preaching the good news of Jesus Christ in an accessible manner.

 I am not your “stereotypical Christian.”
-On top of being young, single, and a woman, which is weird enough for a pastor, I am liberal, pro-choice, open/affirming, environmentally conscience, and a scientist!
+On top of being a young woman, (which some find weird enough for a pastor), I am liberal, pro-choice, open/affirming, environmentally conscience, and a scientist!